cube-drone/rt0/players-guide/src/player/arcana/eddy.md

 Each Eddy can choose only one Skill.
 That Skill is related to the automated task they perform around Paradise Lua.

-## Combat

-Combat scaling doesn't apply to Eddies: if there are 3 players and 2 Eddies, the combat should be designed for 3 players.

 ## Shared Deck

 You may not have enough tarot decks to support all Eddies: for this reason, none of their abilities are deck-modifying.
 They can just draw cards from the DM deck.

+## Combat

+Combat scaling doesn't apply to Eddies: if there are 3 players and 2 Eddies, the combat should be designed for 3 players.

+Eddies are nonthreatening and Adversaries won't target them unless no other targets are available.

+Eddies have 20 Hit Points, like players do.

+In every combat phase, Eddies go before players, draw a 5 card hand, and can play _only two cards out of the five_, discarding the other three.

+### Any Card:
+* Move 1 zone.

+### Sword or Wand:
+* Deal 2 melee damage.

+### Cup or Pentacle:
+* Gain 2 shields, OR give another player in the same zone 2 shields.

+### Major Arcana:
+*

+### Tower:
+* Explode, dealing 5 magic ranged damage to everyone, friend or foe, in the same zone.
+* Take 20 Hit Points of damage.

+### High Priestess:
+* Reveal an Adversary's Intent, if it's hidden.

+### The Hierophant:
+* Choose a player: they may draw an extra card.

+### The Chariot:
+* Move to any position on the map.

+## There's Always More Eddies

+If an Eddy is destroyed (either in combat or as a result of poor decision making in a non-combat scene), an essentially identical Eddy will roll up in the next scene (after the combat, or in the next room) and introduce themself to the players.

+_"Hi, I'm Eddy 2!"_

+_"Hi, I'm Eddy 3!"_